 So, for us to recognise our maps as being broken (in some way) we have to experience anxiety, anger, or something similar.
 All of which is uncomfortable–and people are very skilled at avoiding being uncomfortable.

 Now lecturers know this.
-And here’s the dilemma.
-If real learning (changes in peoples maps) only happen through a degree of “discomfort” (and there’s plenty of evidence for this), what impact does that have when student’s carry out evaluations of the class.
-We’ll the research seems to say that lecturers get marked down … so the challenge is “How can I engender real learning, without shooting myself in the foot0”.
+And here's the dilemma.
+If real learning (changes in peoples maps) only happen through a degree of "discomfort" (and there's plenty of evidence for this), what impact does that have when student's carry out evaluations of the class.
+We'll the research seems to say that lecturers get marked down … so the challenge is "How can I engender real learning, without shooting myself in the foot2 (career wise)".